write42/ETL_Project/README.md

 In the meta dataset, I filtered out games that weren't on the PSVita.

 # Load
-I decided to upload this data onto PgAdmin.
+I decided to upload this data via PgAdmin onto PostGres.
 When I joined the tables, from the cleaned games dataset I included the game, price, owners, and developer columns.
 From the cleaned meta dataset I chose the console, metascore, and userscore columns.
 I had decided to work on video games sales data up to 2018.
 I'm also interested in owning a PSVita and would like to know what games are good.

 Definitions of games column names used: